gadget-framework/gadget2/docs/userguide.md

 Subsequent contributions include program additions by Morten Nygaard Åsnes and Kristin Frøysa to include the Fleksibest model.
-The ability to run in parallel across a network of computers using PVM was implemented primarily by Aubjörg Jakobsdóttir with input from several other people, including Jón Gumundsson who worked on a variant based on Condor.
+The ability to run in parallel across a network of computers using PVM was implemented primarily by Auðbjörg Jakobsdóttir with input from several other people, including Jón Guðmundsson who worked on a variant based on Condor.
-Several mathematical additions and changes to allow for parallel minimisation on a network were implemented by órdís Linda órarinsdóttir and Kristjana Ýr Jónsdóttir.
+Several mathematical additions and changes to allow for parallel minimisation on a network were implemented by Þórdís Linda órarinsdóttir and Kristjana Ýr Jónsdóttir.

-More recent changes include the work to use information from tagging experiments, which was implemented primarily by Sigurur Hannesson.
-The work on multivariate distributions was implemented by Bjarki ór Elvarsson.
+More recent changes include the work to use information from tagging experiments, which was implemented primarily by Sigurður Hannesson.
+The work on multivariate distributions was implemented by Bjarki Þór Elvarsson.
 Recent additions including major code cleanups, modifications to the input formats and debugging operations have been led by James Begley, who is the current maintainer of the code and coordinator of all